Lesser sooty owl: Behaviour

-Vocalizations
+Voice

 The owls of the Tytonidae family are known for their screaming/screeching calls.
 The sooty owl has multiple different calls but its main call is a high-pitched whistle and small squeaks in rapid succession.

-The scream is described as a “falling-bomb whistle” and varies in volume.
+The scream is described as a "falling-bomb whistle" and varies in volume.
 They can vary a scream from a soft wailing to a harsh cry.
 This sound differs between the male and the female.
 The female’s call is longer than the males and usually lasts more than 2 seconds.
-The male’s call is less sharp than the female’s and usually lasts less than 1.5 seconds.
+The male's call is less sharp than the female's, and usually lasts less than 1.5 seconds.
 The whistle can reach a frequency of up to 7 kHz.
 Another common call is the trill which is a shrill, creaking noise much like the rubbing noises some insects make.
 Both male and female owls emit the trilling call.
 It can vary but usually lasts more than 2 seconds and can attain a frequency of 8.5 kHz.
 When threatened, sooty owls emit a loud screech.
 This screech is long, raspy and harsh.
 It can sound a lot like a trill but more slurred and whirring.
 A rarer call is the latter call which has been emitted by angry adult sooty owls.
 Juvenile begging noises resemble a prolonged wheezy, downscale, grating.
 Sooty owls often call with a couple of screams followed by a couple of trills.

 Sooty owl calls are loud and can reach a range of up to 1 km, depending on the landscape.
 The male and female are known to regularly communicate throughout the night and some pairs duet while they defend their territories.
 Sooty owls respond to each other’s calls from a distance and they also reply to the calls of different species like the Australian masked owl (Tyto novaehollandiae).
-The high-pitched vocalizations of the sooty owl are perfect for their environment.
+The high-pitched calls of the sooty owl are perfect for their environment.
 These screams are loud enough to pierce through the dense vegetation of the rainforests they inhabit.

-Sooty owls spontaneously vocalize throughout the night but mostly at dusk and dawn, especially during the first few hours after sunset when they leave their roosts.
+Sooty owls spontaneously call throughout the night but mostly at dusk and dawn, especially during the first few hours after sunset when they leave their roosts.
 Owls are most vocal on calm nights with no precipitation.
-They do not vocalize during nights of heavy wind or rain as these conditions interfere with the propagation of sound.
+They do not call during nights of heavy wind or rain as these conditions interfere with the propagation of sound.
 Calling is more frequent during the breeding period.